 Traipains: Over the counter triptans selective serotonin receptor agonist and sumatriptan rizatriptan will cut headache intensity by constricting the blood vessels and inhibit pathways leading to the pain [7].

-Ergotamines: DHE (dihydroergotamine), and ergotamine may be used in severe migraine as they cause constriction of the blood vessels and reduced the pain.
+Ergotamines: DHE (dihydroergotamine), and ergotamine may be used in severe migraine as they cause constriction of the blood vessels and reduce the pain.

 Anti-nausea Drugs: Metoclopramide and prochlorperazine can be used to treat nausea and vomiting related to migraine [7].